savithcj/ICD-recommender-backend/README.md

+This instruction is generally intended forsetting up local development server.

+Set-up:

 1. Install the required dependencies
 ```
 pip install -r requirements.txt
 ```

-2. Create a secret folder under ICDCoderecommendation/Django/, and inside of which create a file named secret.json:
+2. Create a secret folder under Django/, and inside of which create a file named secret.json:
 ```
-ICDcoderecommendation/Django/secret/secret.json
+Django/secret/secret.json
 ```

 In the secret.json file, include attributes SECRET_KEY, DB_USER, and DB_PASSWORD: